University at Buffalo Libraries: Abbott Library

+Charles B. Sears Law Library

+The Charles B. Sears Law Library is named for the Honorable Charles Brown Sears (1870–1949), a jurist and longtime supporter of the University of Buffalo who served as Vice Chairman of the University Council and received the Chancellor's Medal in 1944.
+The library occupies six floors in the center of O'Brian Hall on the North Campus, and is often referred to as "the heart of the Law School."
+Its collection comprises more than 470,000 volumes, augmented by an extensive array of online legal and cross-disciplinary resources.
+The library is described in its mission statement as the only research-level law library for New York legal materials in the Western New York region.
+When the School of Law moved to O'Brian Hall in 1973, the law library was named in Sears's honor.

+Libraries Annex

+The Libraries Annex is a high-density storage facility of more than 21,000 square feet located at 3850 Rensch Road in Amherst, New York.
+It houses more than one million low-use books and journals transferred from the active library collections.
+The building includes a document delivery scanning and processing center and staff work areas.
+Materials held at the Annex can be requested by patrons through the Libraries' Delivery+ service, with individual journal articles and book chapters delivered electronically, and books delivered to a campus library, a self-serve locker, a department office, or a home address.
+The Annex is not open to the public for on-site browsing.

 History

 In 1922, Ruth Bartholomew was appointed as the first University Librarian.
 The library was originally located in Foster Hall but was moved to larger quarters in the second floor of Hayes Hall.

 In 1929, Thomas B. Lockwood (1873–1947) donated $500,000 to the University of Buffalo for the construction of a library building.
 In the spring of 1935, the library was moved to the newly constructed Lockwood Memorial Library building.
 Designed by noted Buffalo architect E.B.
 Green and built in classic Georgian architectural style, the building was an elegant, four-story structure located at the heart of the South Campus.
 In addition to providing funds for the building, Lockwood also donated his personal collection of rare books.